 "We recognized that there was so much going on across the Mass General Brigham ecosystem that we needed a coordinated effort to manage all of the different solutions that were being investigated," says Dr. Walt, a medical diagnostics researcher at the Brigham and the Wyss Institute.
 "The MGB Center for COVID Innovation was created as a vehicle to promote collaboration among all of the institutions and individuals within them who are addressing this challenging crisis."

 The MGBCCI team has been working at breakneck speed to develop COVID-19 tests and treatments for patients and to protect frontline clinical staff across hospitals.
-Meeting remotely several times a day to brainstorm solutions, the center has four program areas: devices, diagnostics, data and therapeutics.
+Meeting remotely several times a day to brainstorm solutions, the center has four program areas: devices, diagnostics, data analytics and therapeutics.

 The MGBCCI's devices program, led by Dr. Tearney, was the first to launch.
 It focuses on immediate needs surrounding personal protective equipment (PPE), such as respirators, face masks, face shields, nasal swabs, and how they might be sterilized and reused.
 These efforts run in parallel to the Brigham's development of innovative protective materials in the fight against COVID-19.